lorin/dns-alloy/README.md

 ---
 ---
-# Modeling DNS with Alloy
+# Learning DNS by modeling it with ALloy

 Alloy is a great tool to use for modeling an unfamiliar domain.
-I've never quite had a grasp on how the DNS system works, and so it makes a great example of how to model a system for learning.
+I've never really grokked how the DNS system works, and so DNS is a great domain to

 * [RFC1034]